-2.8 ANCHORING, MOORING AND TOWING
+2.8 Anchoring, mooring and towing

-Mooring, anchoring and towing requires specific skills and good seamanship.
+Mooring, anchoring and towing require specific skills and good seamanship.
 Always ask for advice when needed.

 It is the owner's and operator's responsibility to ensure that mooring, towing and anchor ropes, anchor chains and anchors are appropriate for the vessel's intended use and in good condition.
 Wear and impact of knots should be taken into consideration.
-Also, refer to chapter 3.13 (strong points).
+Also, refer to chapter 3.12 (strong points).